Kermalis/VGMusicStudio/README.md

 * Default remap voice
 * Offset for event you're editing
 * Put the event parameter as text in the parameter name label, so there is reference to the original value or in MODT/Note's cases, text representation
-* Double-clicking an event sets the song's position to that tick
 * Buttons in the taskbar like with most music players
 * Edit "Pokémon Emerald" & "Mario & Luigi: Superstar Saga" playlists
 * Tempo numerical (it fits)